 More than a practical solution to a natural disaster, Kurokawa’s Agricultural City was a challenge to traditional urban design philosophies.
 It contested the prevailing assumption that urban and rural environments were inherently antagonistic, instead promoting harmony between agriculture and urban living.
 This reflected Kurokawa’s adherence to the principles of Metabolism, an architectural movement that sought to combine architectural megastructures with organic growth and renewal.

 - Location: Aichi, Japan

 - Typology: Urbanism / City planning

 Philosophers have hitherto only interpreted the world in various ways; the point is to change it.
 That’s what I’ve been doing my whole life.– Kisho Kurokawa1

 Text by Kisho Kurokawa

 It seems to me that there exists a city versus village concept with an emphasis on cities.
 We say “the flow of agricultural population into cities” or “dispersion of urban population.”
 I believe that rural communities are cities whose means of production are in agriculture.

-Agricultural cities, industrial cities, consumption cities and recreation cities should each form an integral part of a compact community.
+Agricultural cities, industrial cities, consumption cities, and recreation cities should each form an integral part of a compact community.
 A distinct urban system should exist between those cities.
-Agricultural cities have a potential as future cities.
+Agricultural cities have potential as future cities.
 And that is the reason why it is necessary to have a basic plan for their future expansion.

-The basic unit of the rural area of Japan is 500 m x 500 m community centered around a shrine, a grammar school and a temple.
-According to the proposed plan, roads, water services, electricity, monorails for work and other facilities are installed 4 meters above ground.
-This will enable common handling and administering of agricultural works.
+The basic unit of the rural area of Japan is 500 m x 500 m community centered around a shrine, a grammar school, and a temple.
+According to the proposed plan, roads, water services, electricity, monorails for work and other facilities are installed 4 meters above the ground.
+This will enable the common handling and administering of agricultural works.

 The level of the facility frame is the level of expansion of social life.
 And this is where shrine, schools, and administrative institutions are established.